-These opiate tablets are the strongest you may be provided with and work best for 'breakthrough' pain i.e. to be taken only if the combination of the other regular painrelief has not worked.
+These opiate tablets are the strongest you may be provided with and work best for 'breakthrough' pain i.e. to be taken when required if the combination of the other regular painkillers has not worked.
 They can make you drowsy, nauseated or constipated.
 If you find these side effects troublesome you may want to stop taking these tablets, or reduce the dose.
-These should be the first to be 'stepped down' or stopped after your operation after the 1st 2 to 3 days.
+These are the painkillers which are usually stopped first after your operation.